eBardX/XestiMonitors/README.md

 ### <a name="other_monitors">Other Monitors</a>

-In addition, XestiMonitors provides ten other monitors:
+In addition, XestiMonitors provides twelve other monitors:

 * [DocumentStateMonitor][document_state_monitor] to monitor a document for changes to its state. *(iOS)*